California Gov. Newsom will pick Feinstein’s replacement. He pledged in past to choose a Black woman

 And while Democrats continue to control Congress' upper chamber, Feinstein's absence will make it harder to advance Biden's judge nominees in the Judiciary Committee.

-“The idea that a Black woman should be appointed only as a caretaker to simply check a box is insulting to countless Black women across this country who have carried the Democratic Party to victory election after election,” Lee tweeted.
+“The idea that a Black woman should be appointed only as a caretaker to simply check a box is insulting to countless Black women across this country who have carried the Democratic Party to victory election after election,” Lee posted on X, formerly known as Twitter.

+That was echoed by Allison of She the People, who said, “Black women are not mere caretakers, but the voting and organizing center of the national Democratic Party.”

+Lee on Friday posted that Feinstein was “a champion for our state, and served as the voice of a political revolution for women.”
+She did not address the open seat.

 Some California Democrats are still upset about Newsom's last Senate appointment.

-He chose Alex Padilla, then California's secretary of state, to replace Kamala Harris in the Senate when she was elected vice president.
+He chose Alex Padilla, then California's secretary of state and a personal friend, to replace Kamala Harris in the Senate when she was elected vice president.
 That process took more than six weeks.
 That made Padilla California's first Latino senator, but it also left the Senate without a Black woman.

 He later promised that if Feinstein’s seat became vacant, he would choose a Black woman to replace her.